Alexmhack/django_library/README.md

 We have to restrict the form to only librarians so we can make another permission but we can also use the @permission_required decorator which will use the is_librarian_member permission

+In the renew books form template we have the form action set to '', action is the place where the form will be send after pressing the Submit button, we want to send the form to the same page with a method of POST.

+We should add the csrf_token to every template that has a form with POST method, cross-site request forgery

+We just passed our {{ form }} context inside table tags which is all we need to get the form in a nice table format, instead of table tags we can alos use {{ form.as_table }}